OlapPivotTableExtensions/OlapPivotTableExtensions.github.io/README.md

 ![](Home_AvgTaxMDX2.png)

-Starting with release 0.7.3, you can check the checkbox in the top right in order to send your MDX query to a [web service](http://blogs.msdn.com/b/business_intelligence_labs/archive/2011/09/13/format-mdx-amp-dax-web-service-for-formatting-is-available.aspx) for formatting, thanks to Nick Medveditskov.
-Note: This web service is currently down with no ETL on when it will be back up.
+Starting with release 0.7.3, you can check the checkbox in the top right in order to send your MDX query to a [web service](http://blogs.msdn.com/b/business_intelligence_labs/archive/2011/09/13/format-mdx-amp-dax-web-service-for-formatting-is-available.aspx) for formatting, thanks to Nick Medveditskov. _Note: This web service is currently down with no ETA on when it will be back up._

 The MDX is exactly what is sent to the server with one exception.
 Any private calculations you've created for your PivotTable are defined as session calculated members.
 The MDX query exposed on the MDX tab displays the formulas for these calculations as query calculated members in the WITH clause of the MDX query.
 This allows an administrator to copy and paste the MDX query and troubleshoot it more easily in Management Studio or [MDX Studio](https://www.sqlbi.com/tools/mdx-studio/).